What is Remote Device Management (RDM)?

 Mobile Device Management (MDM) for Mobile Devices and/or Tablets

-- Common Operating Systems: iOS, Android, or Chrome OS.
+- Common Operating Systems: Apple iOS, Android devices, or Chrome OS.

-- Typical Users: IT teams managing corporate-owned devices or BYOD (Bring Your Own Device) scenarios as well as IT teams managing tablet-based solutions in sectors like retail, restaurants, or hospitality.
+- Typical Users: IT administrators managing corporate-owned devices or BYOD (Bring Your Own Device) scenarios as well as IT teams managing tablet-based solutions in sectors like retail, restaurants, or hospitality.

 - Popular Tools: Commonly used MDMs include tools like Hexnode, Esper, Soti, and Scalefusion.

-Remote Monitoring and Management (RMM) for PCs & Laptops
+Remote Monitoring and Management (RMM) for IT Infrastructure

-- Common Operating Systems: A recent study showed that ~77% of corporate devices are Windows PCs, but there is a small and growing portion of the market that uses MacOS (Apple) products.
-Most RMMs today function on both Windows and MacOS operating systems.
+- Common Operating Systems: A recent study showed that ~77% of corporate devices are Microsoft Windows PCs, but there is a small and growing portion of the market that uses MacOS (Apple) products.
+Most RMMs today function on both Microsoft Windows and Apple MacOS operating systems.

-- Remote Management Needs: RMM for PCs will mostly be focused on Windows patch management, antivirus software updates, addressing security vulnerabilities, and managing bulk actions across a fleet of laptops.
+- Remote Management Needs: RMM for IT Infrastructure will mostly be focused on onboarding and provisioning, Microsoft Windows patch management, antivirus software updates, addressing security vulnerabilities, and managing bulk actions across a fleet of devices (like laptops).
 It also includes initiating remote access for troubleshooting issues directly with the laptop owner/user.
+IT admins will also use these management systems to protect against malware and enforce other security protocols.

-- Popular Tools: Popular RMM tools in this domain include Kaseya, ConnectWise, N-Able, and NinjaOne, which are well-suited for IT MSPs or internal IT teams trying to support corporate computers.
+- Popular Tools: Popular management platforms for RMM for IT Infrastructure include Kaseya, ConnectWise, N-Able, and NinjaOne, which are well-suited for IT MSPs or internal IT teams trying to support corporate computers.
+RMM solutions can be cloud-based or on-premises.

 👋 Want more information on RMM?
 Bookmark The Beginner's Guide to Remote Monitoring & Management.